This article is part of The Ascender, the Highrise platform for articles and resources.

 The costs of group coaching can vary widely.
 Some coaching programs have a membership model that accommodates clients at different income levels, while others are less flexible.

-A cohort-based coaching model will charge clients differently based on tailored learning paths.
-The price of a membership model will vary depending on interests, goals, and skill level.
-Consider the value of your investment before buying into a cohort-based coaching model.
+A cohort-based coaching model may charge clients differently based on tailored learning paths.
+The price of a membership model may vary depending on interests, goals, and skill level.
+The more clear you are on your own interests and goals, the better able to you will be in terms of understanding offerings and cost.

-Additionally, consider the program's length, the coach's credentials, and any additional resources or group coaching offering additional benefits such as workbooks, assessments, or follow-up support.
+Additionally, consider the program's length, the coach's credentials, and any additional resources or benefits such as workbooks, assessments, or follow-up support.

 Remember that group coaching is often more affordable than one-on-one coaching, but prices can still range significantly.